Lucky Color 200 120 Review: First Roll After Trying 35mm

 Cons:

-Somehow the tape at the end of the roll unwound, got caught on my film back and ripped my film back out of the camera onto the pavement.
-Please just stick to water activated adhesive, Lucky!!!!
+• Somehow the tape at the end of the roll unwound, got caught on my film back and ripped my film back off the camera onto the pavement.

-I tried (and have yet to develop) a second roll and this roll started to get stuck after the final exposure requiring concerning force to finishing winding the film.
+• Edit: I tried a second roll and this roll started to get stuck after the final exposure, requiring concerning force to finish winding the film.
 The end of roll tape is consistently a pain point.

-While good, exposure latitude doesn't match Kodak's great.
-Night shots can come out well but they can look like they can fall apart quickly without accurate metering.
+• While good, exposure latitude doesn't match Kodak's great.
+Night shots can come out well but just like 35mm they can look like they can fall apart quickly without accurate metering.

 Results: